Britons get gloomier - long, hard revival to come

 Many economists argue, however, that the economy may be in better shape than official figures suggest.

-The Bank and many economists have voiced doubts about the GDP data as business surveys painted a firmer picture, and on Friday some reiterated these doubts.
+The BoE and many economists have voiced doubts about the GDP data as business surveys painted a firmer picture, and on Friday some reiterated these doubts.

 "The scale of contraction that we're seeing in construction doesn't seem to fit with other anecdotal reports or indeed the feedback from construction industry participants themselves," said Lloyds economist David Page.